joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/working-with-the-debugger-versions-of-flash-runtimes.md

     }

-If the `readBoolean()` method throws an EOFError in the debugger version of Flash Player, the following message displays in the `tf` text field: “EOFError:
+If the `readBoolean()` method throws an EOFError in the debugger version of Flash Player, the following message displays in the `tf` text field: "EOFError:
-Error \#2030: End of file was encountered.”
+Error \#2030: End of file was encountered."

 <div>

-The same code in a release version of Flash Player or Adobe AIR would display the following text: “EOFError: Error \#2030.”
+The same code in a release version of Flash Player or Adobe AIR would display the following text: "EOFError: Error \#2030."

 <div>

-Note: The debugger players broadcast an event named "allComplete"; avoid creating custom events with the name “allComplete”.
+Note: The debugger players broadcast an event named "allComplete"; avoid creating custom events with the name "allComplete".
 Otherwise, you will encounter unpredictable behavior when debugging.

 </div>